liveforone/prisma-no-offset/README.md

 ### ltLastIdCondition - less than last id filtering fuction

+- **You must use this function when sorting data in descending order.**
 - This function is a utility function used to create a clause in the no offset paging based on the descending order of id.
 - The id must be set to the bigint type.
 - Returns an empty query if the lastId is 0 or less than 0(less than & euqal == lte). prisma ignores this empty query.